Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Covent Garden Market

-Although Covent Garden manages to find it’s way on to almost every ‘must do in London’ list out there, Covent Garden Market rarely seems to get mentioned, which is surprising considering the area’s long history as a market.
+Although the area of Covent Garden manages to find its way onto almost every ‘must do in London’ list out there, Covent Garden Market rarely seems to get mentioned, which is surprising considering the area’s long history as a market.

 These days, Covent Garden is better known as being a tourist location with many restaurants, bars and shops filling the iconic square.
 However, two small markets do remain on the site.